HsiangHung/Machine_Learning_Note/Classification/README.md

 ```
 where `N` is the number of data points.

-### Business concern
+### a.
+Business concern

-Here is the post to list some examples whrn precision is important and when recall is important ? [[StackExchange-1]][When is precision more important over recall?] [[StackExchange-2]][How to determine the optimal threshold for a classifier and generate ROC curve?].
+Here is the post to list some examples whrn precision is important and when recall is important ? [[Data Science: When is precision more important over recall?]][When is precision more important over recall?] [[Cross Validated: How to determine the optimal threshold for a classifier and generate ROC curve?]][How to determine the optimal threshold for a classifier and generate ROC curve?].
 Depends on whhcih we want to minimize, FP or FN costs more?
 Note it has been mentioned in the post that you could have 100% recall yet have a useless model: if your model always outputs a positive prediction, it would have 100% recall but be completely uninformative.

 Here I just summarize the answers in the post and list in the following: